leonxcom/CodeTok/README.md

-# Vibetok - An Innovative Platform for Sharing AI Projects and Code Applications
+# CodeTok - An Innovative Platform for Sharing AI Projects and Code Applications

 English | [简体中文](./README-zh-CN.md)

-Vibetok is an innovative platform for sharing AI projects and code applications.
+CodeTok is an innovative platform for sharing AI projects and code applications.
 It's built with Next.js, uses TypeScript as the development language, and integrates multiple UI component libraries to provide a rich user interface experience.

 ## 📑 Table of Contents